discretize/discretize-guides/guides/meta-explained/index.md

 date: 2021-08-27
 image: ./images/preview.png
 description: Everything around Meta and the current Meta composition
-hidden: "false"
+hidden: 'false'
 ---

 ## What does meta mean?

 There are many different interpretations for meta, but we consider **[Urban Dictionary's](https://www.urbandictionary.com/define.php?term=meta) definition** to be the most accurate one.
-According to Urban Dictionary meta is "*a term used in MMO meaning the Most Effective Tactic Available.
-It's basically what works in a game regardless of what you wish would work.*"\
+According to Urban Dictionary meta is "_a term used in MMO meaning the Most Effective Tactic Available.
+It's basically what works in a game regardless of what you wish would work._"\
 Many players are using certain compositions - non meta ones - on a daily basis, which does not elevate them to meta.
 It might work adequately for their goal - a wipe-less and safe clear - however, it is not the fastest or the most efficient way to play.

 The meta for fractals therefore not only encompasses what classes and builds are most effective but also how to play - in other words - what rotation should be used.
 Example skill rotations for every meta build can be found in the CM-Guides of the respective builds.